Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/next-gen-sdks.md

 Amplitude Client stores configurations and is also the entry point for developers to track events.

-Before instrument, you must initialize a SDK using the API key for your Amplitude project, which creates an Amplitude Client.
+Before instrumenting events, you must initialize a SDK client instance using the API key for your Amplitude project.

 ```python
 # Next-gen Python SDK example: initialize a Client